-- 9.2.1 Any Director or Officer who comes to know that the Trust has entered into or proposes to enter into a contract in which he has any pecuniary interest, direct or indirect, shall give notice in writing of such fact to the Chief Executive or Secretary as soon as practicable, but in any event within 7 days of first becoming aware of the fact.
-In the case of Immediate Family Members, the interest of one Immediate Family Member shall, if known to the other, be deemed to be also the interest of that Immediate Family Member. - 9.2.2 A Director or Officer must also declare to the Chief Executive or Secretary any other employment or business or other relationship of his, or of an Immediate Family Member, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust in accordance with SO 8.
+- Any Director or Officer who comes to know that the Trust has entered into or proposes to enter into a contract in which he has any pecuniary interest, direct or indirect, shall give notice in writing of such fact to the Chief Executive or Board of Directors' Secretary as soon as practicable, but in any event within 7 days of first becoming aware of the fact.
+In the case of Immediate Family Members, the interest of one Immediate Family Member shall, if known to the other, be deemed to be also the interest of that Immediate Family Member. - 19.2.2 A Director or Officer must also declare to the Chief Executive or Board of Directors' Secretary any other employment or business or other relationship of his/her, or of an Immediate Family Member, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust in accordance with SO 8.
 The Trust shall require such interests to be recorded in the register of interests of members of the Board of Directors.

-9.3 Canvassing of, and recommendations by, Directors in relation to appointments
+19.3 Canvassing of, and recommendations by, Directors in relation to appointments

-- 9.3.1 Canvassing of Directors or members of any committee, sub-committee or joint committee of the Board of Directors directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
-The contents of this paragraph of these SOs shall be included in application forms or otherwise brought to the attention of candidates. - 9.3.2 A Director of the Board of Directors shall not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this SO shall not preclude a Director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 9.3.3 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee in question.
+- 19.3.1 Canvassing of Directors or members of any committee, sub-committee or joint committee of the Board of Directors directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
+The contents of this paragraph of these SOs shall be included in application forms or otherwise brought to the attention of candidates. - 19.3.2 A Director of the Board of Directors shall not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this SO shall not preclude a Director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 19.3.3 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee in question.

-9.4 Relatives of Directors or Officers
+19.4 Relatives of Directors or Officers

-- 9.4.1 Directors and Officers shall bear in mind that candidates for any staff appointment under the Trust shall, when making an application, disclose in writing to the Trust whether they are related to any Director or the holder of any office under the Trust.
-Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render him liable to instant dismissal. - 9.4.2 Directors and Officers shall disclose to the Secretary any relationship between himself and a candidate of whose candidature that Director or

-Officer is aware.
-It shall be the duty of the Secretary to report to the Board of Directors any such disclosure made.

-- 9.4.3 On appointment, Directors (and prior to acceptance of an appointment in the case of Executive Directors) must disclose to the Secretary whether they are related to any other member of the Board of Directors, the Council of Governors, or holder of any office in the Trust. - 9.4.4 Where the relationship to an Officer, Governor, or another Director is disclosed, SO 8 shall apply.
+- 19.4.1 Directors and Officers shall bear in mind that candidates for any staff appointment under the Trust shall, when making an application, disclose in writing to the Trust whether they are related to any Director or the holder of any office under the Trust.
+Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render him/her liable to instant dismissal. - 19.4.2 Directors and Officers shall disclose to the Board of Directors' Secretary any relationship between him/herself and a candidate of whose candidature that Director or Officer is aware.
+It shall be the duty of the Board of Directors' Secretary to report to the Board of Directors any such disclosure made. - 19.4.3 On appointment, Directors (and prior to acceptance of an appointment in the case of Executive Directors) must disclose to the Board of Directors' Secretary whether they are related to any other member of the Board of Directors, the Council of Governors, or holder of any office in the Trust. - 19.4.4 Where the relationship to an Officer, Governor, or another Director is disclosed, SO 8 shall apply.

-9.5 External consultants
+19.5 External consultants